-Kosotogari - Take a quick step to the side and de ashi barai to Achilles tendon.
-Opponent's calf must bend backward.
+Kosotogari - Quick step to the side and de ashi barai to Achilles tendon.
+Opponents calf must bend backward.
 Pull down and back to do this.
 Driver is close to foot on side, pull down and sweep tendon.

 Kouchigari - Pull down to side, tip backward on hells and kick out and behind heel to reap forward leg.
 Both hands must push.
 To set up, pull forward and downward.
 When opponent resists, follow resistance and push down and backwards.